estherjk/google-assistant-show/README.md

 +-- ...
 ```

-These files make it easier to interface with the Google Assistant API in an Android Things project.
+These files make it easier to interface with the board and the Google Assistant API.

 ## Running the project